bakpakin/Fennel/setup.md

 arbitrary version of Fennel that is installed on your machine at the time of building.

-# Expanding your Fennel development experience
+# Adding Fennel support to your text editor

 You can write Fennel code in any editor, but some editors make it more comfortable than others.
 Most people find support for syntax